 Jenna is a child of God, the wife of Brian for over 17 years and mom to Emily (25) and Will (16).
 She is an Army veteran, a graduate of Indiana University of South Bend and a lifelong Hoosier.
-Jenna has over 15 years of administrative experience including many years volunteering and working for the Boy Scouts of America.
+Jenna has over 20 years of administrative experience including many years volunteering and working for the Boy Scouts of America.
 Jenna's ministry calling is to serve a hurting and broken world by showing people that Jesus is crazy in love with them through meeting their practical needs by networking with the body of Christ.
 She grows deeper in her relationship with the Father through constant study, but mostly through worship music.
 Her favorites include: for KING & COUNTRY, Elevation Worship, Bethel Music and Cory Asbury.
 Her favorite worship song is Reckless Love by Cory Asbury.

 Jenna has such a healthy obsession with the British monarchy that she has a large Queen Elizabeth II portrait tattoo covering her entire right forearm.
 Her Brit-mania has developed through a life long pursuit of royal watching and educating herself on the crown.
 She is an anglophile through and through.
 Her other loves include Ed Sheeran, One Republic, the greatest inventions of all time: Netflix, Hulu & Prime, reading, playing cards, photography, antiquing, working her business: The Olive Tale: Jewelry from Repurposed Paper, coffee, and air conditioning but mostly Jenna just loves to laugh.